Achievable logoAchievable logo

 Revocable vs. irrevocable

-Revocable trusts, also known as living trusts or inter vivos trusts, may be amended during the grantor’s lifetime* if necessary.
-In particular, the specifics laid out in the trust agreement can be changed, which include the trust objectives, trustees, beneficiaries, or even the existence of the trust (it can be terminated).
-The biggest benefit of a revocable trust is its ability to be revised.
+Revocable trusts, also called living trusts or inter vivos trusts, can be amended during the grantor’s lifetime* if needed.
+The grantor can change the trust agreement’s terms, including the trust’s objectives, trustees, beneficiaries, or even whether the trust continues to exist (it can be terminated).
+The main advantage of a revocable trust is flexibility.

 *Revocable trusts become irrevocable upon the death of the grantor.
 The trust agreement provisions may not be changed once the grantor passes away.

-Another benefit of a living trust is the avoidance of probate.
-As we discussed in the previous chapter, assets left to a person’s estate are subject to the probate process.
-In many circumstances, this is a cost and time-intensive process.
-Almost all trusts (except for testamentary trusts, which are discussed below) have explicit instructions for how trust assets should be distributed upon the grantor’s death.
+Another benefit of a living trust is avoiding probate.
+As discussed in the previous chapter, assets left to a person’s estate go through probate, which can be time-consuming and expensive.
+Almost all trusts (except testamentary trusts, discussed below) include instructions for distributing trust assets when the grantor dies.

-Irrevocable trusts force the grantor to give up control of trust assets, and they cannot act as trustees (grantors act as trustees on revocable trusts).
-Additionally, the provisions of the trust agreement may not be changed.
-The lack of flexibility is definitely a drawback.
+Irrevocable trusts require the grantor to give up control of the trust assets, and the grantor can’t serve as trustee (grantors can serve as trustees on revocable trusts).
+The trust agreement generally can’t be changed, so the lack of flexibility is a key drawback.

 *Although estate taxes are not a concern for irrevocable trusts, contributions made to these trusts upon creation are subject to gift taxes.